-While the outlook remains very uncertain and the range of potential outcomes is wide, the Group has taken the right steps to enter this period of turbulence from a position of strength.
-Though the full effects of COVID-19 are far from clear at present, over the coming six months we anticipate limited customer demand for lending and an increase in the number of customers suffering challenges.
-In the near term it is critical our focus remains on supporting our customers, colleagues, communities and protecting the bank through this uncertain period, and if we deliver on that then we have the opportunity to come out of this with our reputation enhanced in the eyes of all of our stakeholders.
+While the outlook remains very uncertain and the range of potential outcomes is wide, Virgin Money enters this period of turbulence from a position of strength.
+Though the full effects of COVID-19 are far from clear at present, over the coming six months we anticipate limited customer demand for lending and an increase in the number of customers facing financial challenges.